53 Christmas Crafts for a Break From the Holiday Rush in 2025

 30. Ombré Ribbons

 Cut down on paper waste this year and opt for a simple, DIY wrapping for your gifts.
-After you’ve tucked your presents into neat white or brown boxes, you can wrap them up with colorful DIY ombré ribbons.
+After you’ve tucked your presents into neat white or brown boxes, you can wrap them up with these colorful DIY ombré ribbons.

 31. DIY Wrapping Paper

 Lean into eco-friendly Christmas crafting and make your own wrapping paper.
-Take that stash of paper bags and carefully cut them so they lay flat.
+Take that stash of paper bags and carefully cut them so they lie flat.
 Using paint, washi tape or even just markers, create fun designs on the bags.

 This is a fun couple’s painting idea you can do together one night at home that is actually useful.
 When it comes time to wrap presents, you can use your handmade, custom wrapping paper.